denlap007/hapi-audit-rest/README.md

     application: "my-app",		// or the clientId if specified
     type: "SEARCH",
     body: {
-        entity: $,				// as specified by getEntity function
+        entity: $,				// as specified by setEntity function
         entityId: null,
         action: "SEARCH",
         username: null,			// or the username if authenticated